-Under IFRS 15, an entity is required to assess whether a contract contains a significant financing component, if it receives consideration more than one year before or after it transfers goods or services to the customer (e.g., the consideration is prepaid or is paid after the goods or services are provided).
+Under IFRS 15, an entity is required to assess whether a contract contains a significant financing component, if it receives consideration more than one year before or after it transfers goods or services to the customer (i.e., the consideration is prepaid or is paid after the goods or services are provided).

 If the timing of payments agreed by the parties to the contract, provides either the customer or the vendor with a significant financing benefit, then IFRS 15 requires that the transaction price is adjusted to reflect this ‘financing component’.